Casper: A Spirited Beginning: Plot

-The next morning, Kibosh arrives in Deedstown, captures the Ghostly Trio, and sends Snivel to find Casper, who fled the Trio the night before.
-After discovering that Chris ran away, Tim meets Casper, and they both set out to find him, with Casper assuming that he is in the Applegate Mansion, which is about to explode, so Tim hitches a ride with Fistergraff as Casper arrives at the mansion to find Chris, and try to help him escape.
-Tim manages to get Chris out and Casper eats the bomb, which explodes in his stomach, saving the mansion.

-With Kibosh being impressed with Casper's technique, Casper informs him that the Ghostly Trio taught him how to do it, so Kibosh decides to let Trio stay and haunt, which led to the Trio returning Casper the favor by lying to Kibosh saying that they are Casper's uncles, after Kibosh informs them the importance of family, which allows Casper to stay with his "uncles" and Kibosh to leave them in peace.
-Chris and Tim reconcile, Jennifer turns on the bullies and apologizes to Chris, and Brock Lee and his gang get their comeuppance when the Trio hangs them from the branches of a nearby tree by their underwear.
-Casper decides to go with a new name; Casper the Friendly Ghost.
+The next morning, Kibosh arrives in Deedstown, captures the Trio, and sends Snivel after Casper.
+Tim learns that Chris ran away and meets Casper, and they both set out to find him.
+Casper races to the mansion just as it is about to explode, while Tim, riding with Sheila, arrives in time to extract Chris as Casper swallows the bomb, which detonates harmlessly inside him.
+Kibosh is impressed by Casper's technique, which Casper claims was taught to him by the Trio, and Kibosh allows the Trio to stay and haunt.
+The Trio, in turn, secure permission for Casper to stay with them by claiming to be his uncles after Kibosh stresses the importance of family, and Kibosh departs peacefully.
+Chris and Tim reconcile, a classmate turns on the bullies and apologizes to Chris, and the Trio hang Brock's gang from a tree by their underwear.
+Casper proclaims himself Casper the Friendly Ghost.